emberjs/ember.js/ARCHITECTURE.md

 3. Code that is invoked every time the compiled template is rendered.
-   This code calls `build` and caches the resulting fragment (so that `build` only needs to ever be called once), clones the fragment, then calls `hydrate` and and loops through each mustache, passing each to runtime helpers `RESOLVE` or `ATTRIBUTE` which can be overridden to perform data-binding, invoke user-defined helpers, etc.
+   This code calls `build` and caches the resulting fragment (so that `build` only needs to ever be called once), clones the fragment, then calls `hydrate` and loops through each mustache, passing each to runtime helpers `RESOLVE` or `ATTRIBUTE` which can be overridden to perform data-binding, invoke user-defined helpers, etc.